BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !img("zcell085.png")

 You can also use a Gourmet Treat to catch **Magby** and obtain *5 Exp.
+Candy L.

-Candy L. Go back in the cave and drift all the way left.
+Go back in the cave and drift all the way left.

 **ZCell 086: Tyluric Temple**

 !img("zcell086.png")

+There is a chest containing a Gimmighoul and *100 Gimmighoul Coins* on the right.

 **ZCell 087: Tyluric Temple**